paulstothard/document-builder/README.md

 ## Assignment mode

-Assignment mode (using the `--assignment` option) is used to generate assignment and assignment key PDFs from specially formatted Markdown documents.
+Assignment mode (using the `process` command with the `--assignment` option) is used to generate assignment and assignment key PDFs from specially formatted Markdown documents.
 The `sample-project-assignment` folder contains an example "assignment" project with three sample assignment documents.
 The final documents generated from the sample project are available in the `sample-project-assignment/final_documents` folder.
 For assignment projects several PDFs are generated for each input document: a student version of the assignment, an instructor version of the assignment (i.e. with answers), and feedback files (PDFs that provide the answer for a single question).

 To make use of this mode, use the following simple structure for the Markdown documents: